 Welcome Back to Campus!

-This page of the District’s website is to provide students with the necessary information and resources you need as we start to transition away from an almost exclusive virtual campus to a combination of in-person and online instruction.
-(The last revision was made on December 22, 2022.)
+Whether you are a student, faculty member, staff member or administrator, this COVID site is regularly updated to provide you with the with the necessary information and resources need as we start to transition away from an almost exclusive virtual campus to a combination of in-person and online instruction.
+(The last revision was made on April 14, 2023.)

 Yuba Community College District (YCCD), in line with guidance from county public health officials, lifted its indoor face covering mandate.
 However, YCCD strongly recommends everyone – students, faculty, and staff to wear masks while indoors regardless of vaccination status.
 Free face coverings are available in classrooms and public areas.

-Yuba Community College District no longer requires students and employees to show proof of vaccination or a weekly PCR test to be physically present on a YCCD campus.
+Yuba Community College District no longer requires students and employees to complete the CMIA, show proof of vaccination or a weekly PCR test to be physically present on a YCCD campus.
 YCCD strongly encourages everyone to be fully vaccinated against COVID-19 with appropriate booster and test regularly.

 Students are no longer required to complete the CMIA to register for Spring Semester 2023.